 Supplemental Activity: Left Foot/Right Foot: Athletes form circle around you and listen for your verbal instructions while standing.
 Alternate calls of "left foot" or "right foot".
-Challenge athletes to hold one-footed balance for a stated time (count out loud); as athletes improve, challenge them to hold balance for longer period of time.
+While standing, challenge athletes to hold one-footed balance for a stated time (count out loud); as athletes improve, challenge them to hold balance for longer period of time.